DanielLarsenNZ/azure-lunch/docs/publishing.md

 1. Trigger the Logic App
 1. Get <https://azurelunchnz.azureedge.net/podcast/feed.rss?v=2159> (bust the cache with the query string)
 1. Check the new links
+1. Check `CacheControl` property on feed.rss blob: `max-age=3600`
-1. Wait an hour (feed.rss TTL is 3600) and then refresh the Apple feed
+1. Wait an hour and then refresh the Apple feed

 ```powershell
 # In PowerShell: to get the current GMT date time in ISO format: